xen-troops/meta-xt-prod-devel-rpi5/README.md

 root@generic-armv8-xt-domu:~# ^C
 ```

-Also **/dev/xvda** device should be present which indicates that PVblock is
+Also, the **/dev/xvda** device should be present, indicating that PVblock is
 attached.

-Destroy domain - linux domain will be destroyed and Xen domain id "5"
+Destroy domain - after destroying the Linux Xen domain, ID "5" will no longer be accessible.
-will not be accessible any more.

 ```
 uart:~$ xu destroy 5
-domain:4 destroyed
+domain:5 destroyed
 ```

-## Testing CAN loopback in DomD
+## Testing CAN Loopback in DomD

 **NOTE**: CAN support requires using the additional parameter `--ENABLE_CAN <can_type>`
-while generating Ninja build file.
+when generating the Ninja build file.

-To switch between control domain (`DOM0`) and driver domain console (`DOM1`)
+To switch between the control domain (`DOM0`) and the driver domain console (`DOM1`),
 press "Ctrl + a" 3 times.

 **NOTE**: If you use the console which have "Ctrl + a" as the command
-key (for example, minicom), you need to press 6 times instead of 3.
+key (such as, minicom), you need to press 6 times instead of 3.

-Check if CAN interfaces initialize successfully:
+Check that the CAN interfaces are initialized successfully:
 ```
 dmesg | grep spi
 ```
-The output should be like these
+The output should look like this:
 ```
 (XEN) root@raspberrypi5-domd:~# dmesg | grep spi
 (XEN) [    1.371594] mcp251x spi0.0 can0: MCP2515 successfully initialized.
 (XEN) [    1.384168] mcp251x spi0.1 can1: MCP2515 successfully initialized.
 ```
-Set up CAN
+Set up CAN:
 ```
 ip link set can0 up type can bitrate 1000000 ip link set can1 up type can bitrate 1000000